HomeVertebratesSirenians

 Lips

 Both groups possess specialized, tactile hair-like structures called perioral bristles around their mouths.
-While larger bristles (macrovibrissae) help detect food by its size, smaller ones (microvibrissae) are used to manipulate the captured prey.
+While larger bristles (macrovibrissae) help detect food by size, shape, or texture, smaller ones (microvibrissae) play a crucial role in handling the acquired food.

 Skull